bernardosulzbach/algorithms-and-data-structures/README.md

 I am using Visual Studio Express 2013 and each project gets its own project in this solution.

+Note that projects that do not use C++ exist in their own folders, not related to the VS 2013 solution.

 ## Can I use the code in my system?

 Yes, but I wouldn't recommend it.
 This is didactic material and not